bommaritom/sparse_SVD/README.md

 ## Known bugs:

 * On occasion completely skips the iterative step.
 Probably has to do with the way counting non-zero values is handled, i.e. it thinks it is done when it's really not.

+(July 2, 2020 : changed the counter logic to try to fix this)